eeabed/snake_bevy/README.md

 # Snake Game in Rust with Bevy

-A simple Snake game implemented in Rust using the Bevy game engine.
+A simple Snake game implemented in Rust using the Bevy game engine, written entirely by _Claud Desktop_ with _Desktop Commander MCP_, including this README file.

 ## Features